BenGOsborn/Cerci/README.md

 * Train CERCI on the GPU using Nvidia CUDA
 * Provide CERCI with her own voice to communicate back
 * Have realtime analysis for fluent conversations

+## :pin: TODO
+* A 'pre dot stage' where the dot product has the option to return the pre dot stage instead of returning the evaluated dot product as a vector